 There are no guarantees these steps will increase chances or grant access to EMI-related certifications.
-However, the gen4 can use shielding of the module's electronics, should the need arise.
+However, the gen4 can utilise shielding of the module's electronics, should the need arise.
 This may or may not assist the User with protecting the device against EMI/EMF/RF type noise, depending on the source, strength and type of noise present, but it should aid in the protection.
-The metal shield is not made or available from 4D Systems to buy, it is to illustrate a concept only.
+4D Systems do not make nor stock these, this is an example only, which could be trialed.